filip-kor/pump-it-up-challenge/project/Feature Selection/ideas.md

 3. Region code + Region name?
 Maybe drop region name which is more general
 - districts are a subfeature of region -> merge them?
 - each region has actually a different lga so a merge of region name + lga + ward + subvillage could also make sense (maybe check which has higher predictibility?); they use ward for imputation but it's dropped for modelling (?)
-- maybe assign a sorted number from 1 (lowest functionality) to 20k or sth (highest functionality)
+- maybe assign a sorted number from 1 (lowest functionality) to 20k or sth (highest functionality) - target encoding

 5. longitude and latitude 0s